lm3nitro/Projects/SIEM/ELK/ELK Install.md

 ``
 network.host: 127.0.0.1
 ``
-Restart Elasticsearch
+Restarted Elasticsearch

 ```
 sudo systemctl restart elasticsearch
 ```
-You can test with the following command
+This can be tested with the following command

 ```
 curl -X GET "localhost:9200"
 ```

-# Install Logstash
+## Install Logstash

-Once Elasticsearch has been installed, it is time to install logstash:
+Once Elasticsearch has been installed, it was time to install logstash:

 ```
 sudo apt install logstash